Penny McLean

 Key tracks

-The infectious disco and pop music of Penny McLean can be heard on radio stations featured on our website.
-Listeners can discover or enjoy her classic hits through a variety of radio stations available on onairium.com.
+The music of Penny McLean, a defining voice of Austrian disco, can be heard on radio stations featured on our website.
+Listeners can discover or enjoy her timeless tracks through the variety of radio stations available on onairium.com.